 Any healthy, active adult who wants a more youthful looking face and/or neck is a good candidate for some type of facelift.

 - Are you in your 20s or early 30s?
 Dr. Raval may recommend a non-surgical option if you’re looking for just a little enhancement.
 These options are fast, affordable, and require little to no downtime.

 - Are you in your 30s or early 40s?
 Dr. Raval may recommend a mini-lift.

 - Are you in your 50s, 60s, or 70s?
 Dr. Raval will probably recommend an SMAS or deep plane facelift and/or a necklift.

 As with any surgery, you should also be a non-smoker.
 If you do smoke, you will have to quit one month prior to your facelift surgery and continue to avoid smoking for one month after.
 Smoking constricts blood flow, which can delay healing.

 Facelifts for Men

 On the other hand, we tend to view men who exhibit signs of aging along their jawline and on the neck as “older” looking.
-As neck skin becomes lax, it can also cause annoying difficulty buttoning a shirt, and the excess skin can bulge over the collar – issues women don’t have to contend with.
+As neck skin becomes lax, it can also cause annoying difficulty buttoning a shirt, and the excess skin can bulge over the collar – issues women don’t typically contend with.
 As a result, men are often particularly good candidates for necklift surgery, rather than some other type that addresses the mid-face.

-Many men say their biggest concern is that they want to look healthier and more virile, but not – heaven forbid – more feminine.
+Many men say their biggest concern is that they want to look healthier and more virile, but not more feminine.
 This desire fits perfectly with Dr. Raval’s philosophy – less is more.
 He believes that the key to achieving the most natural looking results for every patient is to do just enough, but not too much, using techniques that will also produce the longest-lasting results possible.